Yellowstone accelerates opening plans

 Over this past weekend, Yellowstone said its less-damaged south loop will again allow vehicular entry starting this Wednesday, albeit at reduced capacity based on the license plate numbers of entering automobiles.
 On Monday, the park disclosed the heavily damaged northern loop could open in coming weeks, rather than staying closed until potentially spring.

-"During a visit to Yellowstone National Park and Gardiner, Montana, on Sunday," National Park Service Director Chuck Sams with Yellowstone Superintendent Cam Sholly "announced $50 million to kick-start recovery efforts from record breaking floods," according to a news release.
-When the northern loop restarts, the announcement continued, "this will allow visitors to access Dunraven Pass, Tower, Mammoth Hot Springs and Norris opening visitor access to approximately 80 percent of Yellowstone."
+"During a visit to Yellowstone National Park and Gardiner, Montana, on Sunday," National Park Service Director Chuck Sams with Yellowstone Superintendent Cam Sholly "announced $50 million to kick-start recovery efforts from record-breaking floods," according to a news release.
+When the northern loop restarts, the announcement continued, "this will allow visitors to access Dunraven Pass, Tower, Mammoth Hot Springs and Norris opening visitor access to approximately 80% of Yellowstone."

 The $50 million will help restore temporary access to Gardiner and Cooke City, Montana, the park noted.
 There are plans "for improving the Old Gardiner Road for temporary access between Yellowstone and Gardiner," it said.
 "NPS currently anticipates the Old Gardiner Road will be substantially improved over the upcoming months, ensuring that essential emergency services, food, supplies and other administrative needs will be available throughout the winter months.
 As work proceeds through the summer, the NPS will look for opportunities to restore limited visitor access at the park’s North Entrance."